pbrisbin/msu/README.md

 # Monitor Setup Utility

-A wrapper over `xrandr` with the following goals:

-* Perform the most common setup by default
-* Have simple, one-word commands for other common situations
-* Execute whatever setup is required as a single `xrandr` invocation
+Setup my monitor(s) automatically using `xrandr` no matter what machine I'm on or what displays are or are not connected.

 ## Usage

-*TODO: currently prints the command to run, does not run it!*

 ```
 $ msu
 ```

-* Disable any disconnected displays (`--output <name> --off`)
+* Disable all disconnected displays

+* Enable first connected display at it's highest resolution

-* Enable any connected displays, at their first mode, extending each to the right of the last (`--output <name> --mode <mode> --right-of
+* Enable all other connected displays, at their highest resolutions, extending each to the right of the last
-  <last>`)

 ## Hooks

-*TODO*

 If `$XDG_CONFIG_HOME/msu/after-setup` exists and is executable, it is executed after the setup occurs.
 Use this to do things like reset wallpapers or restart any programs sensitive to monitor sizes.

-## Install
+## Installation

 ```
-$ git clone https://github.com/pbrisbin/msu && cd ./msu && cabal install
+$ cabal install msu
 ```